Craving Something Healthy...

 Here are two things I’m pretty sure we can all agree on: Summer is best enjoyed with minimal time spent in the kitchen, and Everything tastes better in a bowl.

-These Chicken, Berry, and Brown Rice Bowls are my new favorite minimal cook and prep dinner.
-They’re light and refreshing and let you stay out of the kitchen when it’s too hot to cook.
-And while you can certainly put them on plates, somehow they’re even tastier and more satisfying in a bowl.
+They're light and refreshing and let you stay out of the kitchen when it's too hot to cook.
+And while you can certainly put them on plates, somehow they're even tastier and more satisfying in a bowl.

 Plus, it’s awfully pretty, isn’t it?
 This bowl is so much more than a salad.
 Yes, it’s full of crispy greens and fresh, seasonal berries – but it also has chicken for protein (rotisserie or leftover grilled chicken keeps it easy) and chewy, tasty, brown rice for a healthy dose of complex carbs.